Side-by-side automation tools comparison of Make.com, n8n, and Claude Code

 Pricing Structure

 This is where n8n gets interesting.
 They charge per workflow execution, not per operation.
 A 200-step workflow counts as one execution.
-Run it once, pay for one execution—regardless of how many nodes are inside.
+Run it once, pay for one execution, regardless of how many nodes are inside.
+As of April 2026, only successful executions count, which is a meaningful improvement - you no longer pay for failures.

 Their current cloud plans: